- Managing the intent-impact gap

 - The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.

-Mark Twain said, most conversation is a monologue in the presence of witnesses.
-It's a fun reminder that effective communication is more than what you say.
-It's presenting yourself and your message to have the most positive impact on people.
-To get the results you really want in work and life.
+(chimes) - Mark Twain said, "Most conversation is a monologue in the presence of witnesses."
+It's a fond reminder that effective communication is more than what you say.
+It's presenting yourself and your message to have the most positive impact on people to get the results you really want in work and life.
 It also reminds us, communication always goes two ways.
-We need to connect with people.
-Sooner rather than later, to have the best effect on them.
-Do this well, and you go far beyond Twain's fear of monologues that miss the mark.
+We need to connect with people, sooner rather than later, to have the best effect on them.
+Do this well and you go far beyond Twain's fear of monologues that missed the mark.

-You gain influence, strength and trust, build relationships.
-And you get results.
+You gain influence, strengthen trust, build relationships, and you get results.
 That's what we cover in this course.
-How do present yourself, and your message.
-And how to connect with people to have a positive impact.
-Both in the moment, even under stress and pressure.
-And consistently across situations.
-The action tools we cover apply across all important communication events.
-Formal, or informal.
-Conversations, meetings or presentations.
-I've taught at one of the world's leading schools of management for many years.
-And given countless speeches and seminars to business audiences.
+How to present yourself and your message and how to connect with people to have positive impact, both in the moment, even under stress and pressure, and consistently across situations.
+The action tools we cover apply across all important communication events, formal or informal, conversations, meetings or presentations.
+I've taught at one of the world's leading schools of management for many years and given countless speeches and seminars to business audiences.

-My book on influence, was selected as one of the 30 best books in business of the year.
-By the leading business Executive Summary Firm.
-I couldn't be more passionate about our topic.
-And the opportunity to work with you on it.
-Mark Twain also said, that the secret of getting ahead is getting started.
-I want you to get ahead, and stay ahead.
-So let's do it.
+My book on influence was selected as one of the 30 best books on business of the year, by the leading business executive summary firm.
+I couldn't be more passionate about our topic and the opportunity to work with you on it.
+Mark Twain also said that the secret of getting ahead is getting started.
+I want you to get ahead and stay ahead, so let's do it.
 Let's get started.